The prevention of money laundering and combating the financing of terrorism

 - Are customers likely to be engaged in a business which involves significant amounts of cash?

 - Are there likely to be situations where the source of funds cannot be easily established or explained by the customer?

 - Are there likely to be situations where the customer’s purchase or exchange of chips is irrational or not linked with gaming?

 - Is the majority of business conducted in the context of business relationships?

 - Is there a local clustering of gambling outlets which makes it easier for a person to launder criminal proceeds over multiple venues and products?

 - Does the customer have multiple or continually changing sources of funds (for example, multiple bank accounts and cash, particularly where this is in different currencies or uncommon bank notes)?

 - Does the customer have multiple or changing addresses?

 - Has the customer ever presented a fraudulent identity document or failed to provide an identity document repeatedly on request?

-- Does the customer’s behaviour follow a pattern, or is it constantly changing or changed suddenly recently?
+- Does the customer’s behaviour follow a pattern or is it constantly changing or did it change suddenly recently?